Theory of Operation

 A file with a sample peak of −1 dBFS can easily have a true peak above 0 dBFS, causing clipping that no sample-level meter would detect.

-The Mathematics of Reconstruction
+The Math The Mathematics of Reconstruction

 The Nyquist-Shannon sampling theorem guarantees that a band-limited signal sampled at twice its maximum frequency can be perfectly reconstructed.
 The reconstruction uses a sinc interpolation kernel: